K-12 school leaders reject allegations that they let antisemitism run rampant

 “Berkeley Unified celebrates our diversity and stands against all forms of hate and othering, including antisemitism and Islamophobia," the statement said.
 "We strive every day to ensure that our classrooms are respectful, humanizing, and joyful places for all our students, where they are welcomed, seen, valued, and heard.”

-All three districts, in predominantly liberal areas, have diverse student populations and a sizeable Jewish American community.
+All three districts, in predominantly liberal areas, have diverse student populations and a sizable Jewish American community.

 In a lawsuit filed against Montgomery County Public Schools by the Council on American-Islamic Relations, three teachers alleged the district placed them on leave and investigated them because they expressed pro-Palestinian sentiments, some of which were on their personal social media pages.